apache/gravitino/docs/how-to-use-gvfs.md

 In the meantime, you need to place the corresponding bundle jar
-1. [`gravitino-aliyun-bundle-${version}.jar`](https://repo1.maven.org/maven2/org/apache/gravitino/gravitino-aliyun-bundle/) in the classpath if there already have hadoop environment, or
+1. [`gravitino-aliyun-bundle-${version}.jar`](https://repo1.maven.org/maven2/org/apache/gravitino/gravitino-aliyun-bundle/) in the classpath if no hadoop environment is available, or
 2. [`gravitino-aliyun-${version}.jar`](https://repo1.maven.org/maven2/org/apache/gravitino/gravitino-aliyun/) and hadoop-aliyun jar and other necessary dependencies in the classpath.

 #### Azure Blob Storage fileset